 Businesses no longer reward those that put in the extra time (and thus strain themselves physically and mentally) to get projects done.
 Instead, there is an emphasis on leaving work when you’re supposed to and taking enough breaks as well as using up your vacation time.

 In fact, businesses are actively encouraging their employees to take breaks during the day as a way to combat disengagement.
 QNNect author, Tony Boatman, notes in his infographic on Productivity Statistics that “top performers tend to work for 52 minutes at a time, followed by a 17-minute break.”
 Taking a break is one of the most important aspects of staying productive at work, as it allows you a chance to step back from your work and re-energize.
-According to an article by the University of Alabama:
+According to an article in Forbes: